rancher/rancher/tests/v2/validation/provisioning/rke2/README.md

   vcenter: ""
   vcenterPort: ""
 ```

+## Cloud Provider
+Cloud Provider enables additional options through the cloud provider, like cloud persistent storage or cloud provisioned load balancers.

+Names of cloud provider options are typically controlled by rancher product.
+Hence the discrepancy in rke2 vs. rke1 AWS in-tree and out-of-tree options.
+To use automation with a cloud provider, simply enter one of the following options in the `cloudProvider` field in the config.

+### RKE2 Cloud Provider Options
+* aws-in-tree
+* aws
+* rancher-vsphere

 ## Machine RKE2 Config
 Machine RKE2 config is the final piece needed for the config to run RKE2 provisioning tests.